Disease/Disorder

 Available or current treatment guidelines

-Following emergence from a minimally conscious state (MCS), rehabilitation focus transitions to specific task based assistance and responsibility associated with functional movements and self-care.
+Following emergence from a minimally conscious state (MCS), rehabilitation focus transitions to specific task-based assistance and responsibility associated with functional movements and self-care.
 Therapy efforts tend to focus on spasticity management, fall prevention, and environmental navigation while encouraging independence.
-Pharmacologic efforts tend to be focused on improving agitation, attention, processing speed, memory deficits, sleep disturbances, depression, and headaches.31 Various treatment modalities can be further utilized through disease progression.
+Pharmacologic efforts tend to be focused on improving agitation, attention, processing speed, memory deficits, sleep disturbances, depression, and headaches.4 Various treatment modalities can be further utilized through disease progression.

 Disease progression

 Spasticity management in anoxic brain injury is a rehabilitation focus of recovery.
-Adequate spasticity management may allow for decreased energy expenditure, improved ambulation, and increased range of motion (ROM).31,40
+Adequate spasticity management may allow for muscle bulk maintenance, decreased energy expenditure, improved ambulation, and increased range of motion (ROM).2,4

 Patients with anoxic brain injury often initially have flaccid musculature.
 Initial flaccidity can change to hypertonicity with spasticity, rigidity, or dystonia.

 Spasticity can be effectively treated using oral, intrathecal, or injectable pharmacologic agents.
-Oral medications commonly include, but are not limited to, baclofen, tizanidine, clonidine, diazepam, and dantrolene (all have been shown to reduce muscle spasms).
-There is limited evidence as to the effect on anoxic brain injury specifically in comparison to traumatic brain injury.31 Spasticity can also be treated with interventional chemodenervation using botulinum toxins in muscles and/or ethanol/phenol in muscles.
-It is important to begin treating early to prevent contracture development.
+Oral medications commonly include, but are not limited to, baclofen, tizanidine, clonidine, diazepam, and dantrolene (all have been shown to reduce muscle spasms).2 There is limited evidence regarding their effect on ABI patients specifically compared to traumatic brain injury patients, and the sedating effects of these medications limits their use in the treatment of spasticity.2, 4 Spasticity can also be treated with interventional chemodenervation using botulinum toxins in muscles and/or ethanol/phenol in muscles.2 It is important to begin treating early to prevent contracture development.
 Dystonia is difficult to treat pharmacologically; enteral carbidopa/levodopa, enteral bromocriptine, botulinum toxin injections, and intrathecal baclofen via pump have all shown promise.

 Another complication, although less reported in the pediatric population, is post-anoxic myoclonus (PAM), a rare but significantly debilitating consequence of anoxic brain injury.
-PAM, usually a type of intention myoclonus (including response to stimuli), can be classified into acute and chronic (Lance-Adams type) forms.36 There are several forms of myoclonus which can be further classified via electrophysiological findings, which can help reveal sites of origin (cortical, subcortical, brainstem, segmental, peripheral), as well as potential seizure activity.
-In post-anoxic brain injury, cortical, exaggerated startle, and reticular reflex myoclonus types are predominant.
-Clinically, in cortical myoclonus, there can be focal, multifocal, bilateral or generalized movements, while in exaggerated startle and reticular reflex myoclonus there are more generalized movements.
+PAM, usually a type of intention myoclonus (including response to stimuli), can be classified into acute and chronic (Lance-Adams syndrome) forms.1,2 There are several forms of myoclonus which can be further classified via electrophysiological findings, which can help reveal sites of origin (cortical, subcortical, brainstem, segmental, peripheral), as well as potential seizure activity.
+In post-anoxic brain injury, cortical (in Lance-Adams syndrome), and reticular reflex myoclonus types are predominant.10,11 Clinically, in cortical myoclonus, there can be focal, multifocal, bilateral or generalized movements, while in reticular reflex myoclonus there are more generalized movements.
 Classifying the types of myoclonus can guide treatment.
-Clonazepam, valproate, levetiracetam, and piracetam can be used to treat cortical myoclonus.
-Clonazepam has been used to treat exaggerated startle while Diazepam, clonazepam, while clonazepam, diazepam, 5-HTP, as well as DBS (deep-brain stimulation) can be used in reticular reflex myoclonus.37
+Clonazepam, valproate, and levetiracetam can be used to treat cortical myoclonus.12 Clonazepam and 5-HTP have been used to treat reticular reflex myoclonus.12,13

 Seizures are another known complication of both anoxic and traumatic brain injury, more commonly associated with penetrating trauma.
 Most seizure activity occurs in the acute post-injury time period (days to weeks), although some may occur even years after the injury.
-Post traumatic epilepsy may also develop.
-Common AEDs used in treatment include carbamazepine, lamotrigine, levetiracetam, oxcarbazepine, and valproate.38
+Post traumatic epilepsy may also develop.4 AEDs used in treatment are chosen depending on characteristics of the seizures.7

-Paroxysmal sympathetic hyperactivity (PSH), a complication of brain injury seen in a significant minority of patients, is characterized by hyperthermia, sweating, tachypnea, tachycardia, hypertension, and/or dystonia, typically in response to some type of external stimuli.
-Although studies have shown a higher prevalence of PSH seen after traumatic brain injury compared to after anoxic brain injury in the adult population, a few pediatric studies have actually shown a higher prevalence of PSH in anoxic brain injury compared to traumatic brain injury in the pediatric population.26 Although the exact pathophysiology of PSH is not clear, it is thought to result from impaired descending inhibitory pathways resulting in spinal circuit excitation.
-26 Empirical pharmacologic treatment with opioids (usually morphine), benzodiazepines, clonidine, propranolol, other antihypertensives, bromocriptine, and/or baclofen can be helpful in preventing and treating paroxysms.26
+Paroxysmal sympathetic hyperactivity (PSH), a complication of brain injury seen in a significant minority of patients, is characterized by hyperthermia, diaphoresis, tachypnea, tachycardia, hypertension, and/or dystonia, typically in response to some type of external stimuli.
+Although the exact pathophysiology of PSH is not clear, it is thought to result from impaired descending inhibitory pathways resulting in spinal circuit excitation.
+7 Empirical pharmacologic treatment with benzodiazepines, clonidine, propranolol, bromocriptine, and/or baclofen can be helpful in preventing and treating paroxysms, although these therapies are much less studied in children than in adults.7

-Early pump placement for intrathecal baclofen dosing has been shown to be effective in treating both hypertonicity and PSH.28
+Early pump placement for intrathecal baclofen dosing has been shown to be effective in treating both hypertonicity and PSH.7

 Rehabilitation-specific treatment in anoxic brain injury

 Physical, occupational, and speech therapies are beneficial immediately after injuries, and should be involved in all phases of recovery.
+In the acute phase, an inpatient rehabilitation stay can allow for comprehensive therapies and medical care for best functional recovery.
+After discharge from an inpatient setting, many patients benefit from continued outpatient therapies, including close follow up with a multidisciplinary team.
+A home exercise program can also be initiated.
 Passive range of motion exercises, splinting, or bracing benefit the brain-injured child, depending largely upon the presentation of tone.

 Coordination of care